crownlessking/web-ui/README.md

 Give the `route` property the name of the page which is * *login* * in our example and we are all set.

-When the app is launched, the login page will be shown if every is correct.
-Just save the changes and refresh the browser tab.
+When the app is launched, the login page will be shown if every is correct and you should see the login form.
+Save the changes and refresh the browser tab if you have to.

 [[top](#web-ui)]